haileyedelman/all-optical-brain-computer-interface-/README.md

 ### 4. Analysis
 - Neural Network Design: design preliminary neural network (inputs / layers / # of neurons / outputs) using TensorFlow (Python Library)
-- Model Training: split 2P subset into train/test sets and use to train/evaluate the model’s performance (revise network design if necessary)
+- Model Training: split 2P subset into train/test sets and use to train/evaluate the model’s performance
 - Spike Inference: use neural network outputs to dynamically update virtual cursor